$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals

-In this perspective, we have developed \texttt{$\mu$-GLANCE}, Micro-Gravitational Lensing Authenticator using Non-modelled Cross-correlation Exploration, a technique to detect microlensed gravitational wave signals.
+In this perspective, we have developed \texttt{$\mu$-GLANCE}, Micro-Gravitational Lensing Authenticator using Non-modelled Cross-correlation Exploration, a technique to detect WO microlensed GW signals.
 The technique essentially relies on the residual cross-correlation among different detectors.
 Performing cross-correlation on the residuals, helps us understand the common unmodelled features present in the signals as observed in all detectors.
-To summarize, we perform two distinct parameter estimations on the data: one with the microlensing hypothesis and the other with no microlensing hypothesis.
-Therefore, in the strong presence of the microlensing in GW signal (reflected by the support of the microlensing parameters in the probability distributions ), we can detect them straightforward.
-However, if there is no strong support for the microlensing parameters, we shift our focus on the source parameters obtained using the no microlensing hypothesis and construct the best-fit signal.
+To summarize, we perform two different Bayesian parameter estimations on the data: one with the WO microlensing hypothesis and the other with no lensing hypothesis.
+Therefore, in the strong presence of the WO microlensing in GW signal (reflected by the support of the WO microlensing parameters in the probability distributions), we can detect them straightforwardly.
+However, if there is no strong support for the WO microlensing parameters, we shift our focus on the source parameters obtained using the no WO microlensing hypothesis and construct the best-fit signal.
 We cross-correlate between the residuals at different detectors and assign a false alarm rate (FAR) associated.
-If the FAR is less than the threshold FAR, set at $10^{-3}$ per yr, we call the event as an microlensing candidate.
-On the other side, if there are multiple images of the same GW i.e. in the strong lensing scenario, we apply \texttt{GLANCE} \citep{Chakraborty:2024net} to detect lensed GW signals.
+If the FAR is less than the threshold FAR, set at $10^{-3}$ per yr, we call the event as an WO microlensed candidate.
+On the other side, if there are multiple images of the same GW i.e. in the geometric-optics scenario, we apply \texttt{GLANCE} \citep{Chakraborty:2024net} to detect lensed GW signals.
 We perform cross-correlation on the reconstructed polarizations and its deviation from the noise cross-correlation helps us determine the significance of the event pair being actually lensed.